JZambrana1612/Homelab-Network-Infrastructure/README.md

 # 🏡 Home-Lab Network Infrastructure Project

 This repository documents the setup and ongoing development of my personal homelab environment.
-The purpose of this project is to gain hands-on experience with IT networking, virtualization, and cybersecurity concepts while building a professional portfolio that demonstrates applied skills.

-This lab supports my career development path by applying skills gained from earning the **CompTIA Network+** and **CompTIA Data+** certifications, while pursuing longer-term goals in networking & cybersecurity.
+While it serves as part of my professional portfolio, it is equally designed as a practical guide for others interested in creating their own homelab networks.
+My goal is to share both successes and challenges in a way that makes complex IT, networking, and cybersecurity concepts more approachable, user-friendly, and replicable for anyone starting their own journey.

 ---